rzsgrt/rzsgrt.io/_posts/2022-02-14-tips-on-writing-documentation.md

 1. Start with what reader needs.
 Start by answering, what readers need to know?
 What information that readers need in order to help them solve their job?
-For example, reader (our new colleague) need to know how to use a internal tools that been used by our team or know how our past project looks like.
+For example, reader (our new colleague) need to know how to use a internal tools that been used by our team or know how our past project looks like or simply to reproduce on local.

 2. Write less.
 Write less.
 We don't need to write a long documentation.
 This is relevant with point 1.
 We need to answer, do our user need this context? or do our user need this really detail one command cli?
 Long documentation also means a lot of part that need to be maintaned.
 If you write a long documentation, and you can't maintain it some part will outdated.
 And outdated documentation is either not useful or can lead to wrong action.